aupasana/vedanta-old/pages/approach.md

 {::options parse_block_html="true" /}

 The [main page](https://aupasana.com/vedanta) outlined the basic order of traditional study.
-A few addititional details are given here.
+Here are a few more details.

 ### 1. Sanskrit

-A decent working knowledge of Sanskrit and it's grammar is necessary.
+A good working knowledge of Sanskrit and it's grammar is necessary.
 There are many different approaches to this -- both traditional and modern.
 Some study of the mahakavyas, and grammatical texts such as the laghu siddhanta kaumudi is necessary.